2002 United States House of Representatives elections in South Carolina: Predictions

+Results

 District 3

 When incumbent Republican Congressman Lindsey Graham declined to seek a fifth term, instead opting to run for Senate, an open seat was created.
 South Carolina State Representative J. Gresham Barrett entered the fray and emerged as the Republican nominee.
 George Brightharp, the 2000 Democratic nominee for this seat, ran again, but was crushed in the general election by Barrett.